-In the last week I had a discussion with a young friend who’s going through a hard time.
-I made myself available out of concern and compassion, telling my friend if she wanted to talk I would listen.
+I recently had a discussion with a young friend who’s going through a hard time.

-So I listened, and asked questions, and did my best to enter into her experience.
-My agenda wasn’t to rescue, to fix or to advise, just to let her know I cared and help her think about options.
+I listened and asked questions, and did my best to enter into her experience.
+My agenda wasn’t to rescue, fix, or advise, just to let her know I cared and help her think about options.

 My intentions were good, but I walked away feeling as though I’d only irritated her and made things worse.
 Ever since, I’ve been questioning what I said and how I handled this interaction.
 Was I patronizing?
 Condescending?
 Obnoxiously optimistic?
 Aggressively parental?
 Didn’t I listen well?

 Or maybe my questions were the problem, not because they were bad questions but because they were good questions.
 I’m reminded of people in my life who have approached my distress with the kinds of questions that made me want to hang up the phone or slap their face.
-Not because they were bad questions, but because they challenged me to break out of the shrinking cage I was in.
+Their questions challenged me to break out of the shrinking cage I was in.
 They challenged me to take control, take responsibility, face my fear or think outside my usual box.

 I’m not sure why, but when I’m good and miserable, or at panic stations, or swept up in powerlessness, I want someone to agree with me.
 It’s hopeless.
 I’m helpless.
 It will never get better.
 I made mistakes, bad choices, stupid decisions and now I’m paying a price I deserve to pay.
 I’ve dug a hole so deep I can’t get out without some kind of divine intervention.
-I need to be rescued.
-I have to wait for someone to help me.
+I have to wait for someone to rescue me.

-Sitting here writing this it sounds silly, but it’s not silly when you’re in it.
+Sitting here writing this it sounds silly, but it’s not silly when I’m in it.
 We’ve all had times like this.
 What I know is that my best friends in crisis are the ones who metaphorically kick me in the butt.
 They won’t walk down the pity path with me.
-They won’t agree that I screwed up and made bad choices.
+They won’t agree that it’s all over because I screwed up or made bad choices.
 They don’t admit the past was apocalyptic and the future will be catastrophic.

 These people keep redirecting me back to what I can do right now to help myself, and away from everything else, and sometimes they’re not gentle about it.